fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## How Can It Companies Help New Developers With Onboarding?

+I usually suggest that company policy is for the tech lead to be responsible for making a onboarding guide that is documented and kept up to date.
+The goal of the guide is to get the developer up and running with their local development environment and give them access to all the systems they need to do their work.

+Apart from getting things up and running, I recommend that the team pick out a few basic stories that will help the developer learn how the delivery process works.
+These stories can be tiny bugfixes or anything really that is possible to do in less than a day.
+The goal is to put them on something small so they can ship something and through doing that, understand how the team does code reviews, testing and deployments.

+I suggest you have a few smaller stories ready and then ease the developer in to large scope work depending on their progress.

+Lastly, make sure that the developers in the team understand that at least one of them has to reserve time to answer question and in some cases do pair programming.
+This needs to be communicated to them and to the stakeholders so the developer can reserve the time without fear of falling behind on their own work.

 ## Is It A Zero-sum Game For Tech Leads To Praise Their Teams?

 ## How To Spot Areas Of Improvement In A Developer?